ali-abrar-cse/Wrench-Base/README.md

 - Separate admin and user panel in dashboard.
 - Payment option within the app.
 - Realistic Footer.

+#Technological Tools (Server Side)
+- CRUD operations are dealt with GET, POST, DELETE, PUT, and PATCH API.
+- Stripe js for payment.
+- MongoDB as database.
+- JWT for authentication.
+- Express js.

 # Technological Tools (Client Side)
 - Tailwind Css (JIT-mode) and its components for styling.